Nanme/School_Project/README.md

 MI44-TP1 : A Fiestel Cipher software in C++.

-MI44-TP2 : A RSA Cryptosystem in C++.
+MI44-TP2 : A RSA Cryptosystem in C++ with MI44-TP2 included.

 We use this table to convert character in binary number :
   A   = 0  = 00000